-Creating a Ticket in CM.Track
+Creating a Ticket in CM/Track

-Customers can create new tickets using CM.
-Track provided that their CM.
-Track profile contains the required permissions.
+Customers can create new tickets using CM/Track provided that their CM/Track profile contains the required permissions.
 They have to carry out the following steps:

 - 1. The customer clicks Create ticket in the main menu. - 2.
-The customer fills out the data fields on the Create ticket screen and adds a comment.
+The customer fills out the data fields on the Create ticket screen.
+Depending on the individual configuration of the CM system, he might have to add comment.
+Otherwise, the comment is optional.
 Optionally, he can also add an attachment. - 3.
 The customer clicks the Create Ticket button to save the ticket.

-Figure 151: Creating a new ticket in CM.Track
+Figure 153: Creating a new ticket in CM/Track

-As an engineer, you can see the new ticket in the Web Client, see Customers Create New Tickets in CM.Track.
+As an engineer, you can see the new ticket in the Web Client, see Customers Create New Tickets in CM/Track.

-In the standard configuration, the customer sees the same fields in CM.Track as you, as an engineer, see in the Web Client.
+In the standard configuration, the customer sees the same fields in CM/Track as you, as an engineer, see in the Web Client.

-E.3.6.4 Searching the FAQs
+E.3.6.5 Searching the FAQs

 FAQs (Frequently Asked Questions) help your customers to find answers to common questions by themselves.
 FAQs are managed as tickets within your CM system, where FAQ tickets are located in a special FAQ queue.
-In contrast to normal tickets, which are visible to their customers only, FAQ tickets are visible to all customers in CM.Track.
+In contrast to normal tickets, which are visible to their customers only, FAQ tickets are visible to all customers in CM/Track.
 FAQ tickets can contain solutions to known problems or instructions on common tasks.